Tripartite Confrontation

 Three pieces of sound played from unidentified origins in the exhibition space.

-The intermittent, fragmentary sounds heard from the phones and hidden speakers installed within the exhibition space may initially seem like meaningless noises, but they strongly suggest the presence of someone in the background.
+In the exhibition space, intermittent, fragmentary sounds emerge from telephones and concealed speakers.
+These may initially seem like meaningless noise, but they suggest the presence of an unseen person or entity.

-02. A whistle that is clearly audible only from a particular spot in the hall.
+2. A whistle, audible only from a particular spot in the space, intermittently emerges from behind the ventilation fan.

-03. Knocks and thuds coming from behind a frame hanging on the wall.
+3. Knocks and thuds are heard from behind a framed photograph hanging on the wall.

 (KR)